5 Ways Onboarding Can Improve Company Culture

 Socialization of new employees is especially critical during remote work.
 Employees are feeling more distant than ever with remote work during the pandemic.
 Make sure you set aside time during the onboarding process to encourage team building that is non-work related.

-This can help increase employee engagement and the decrease turnover rates.
+This can help increase employee engagement and decrease turnover rates, contributing to the overall success of your onboarding program.

 4. Lay Out the Process of How Things Work

-Creating a checklist of relevant tasks, work responsibilities, and communication processes will make new hires feel better prepared to hit the ground running.
+Creating an employee onboarding guide of relevant tasks, work responsibilities, and communication processes will make new hires feel better prepared to hit the ground running.
 Let new hires know who the right person is to ask for common questions that they may have when starting.
+This guide can serve as a valuable resource throughout their job onboarding journey.

 This will help a new employee avoid making common mistakes in the first few months.
 It can also help reduce back-and-forth emails and phone calls asking to confirm communication structures and other workflows.